garimaj2108/Lab-Session-7/README.md

 Redesign Link:
 https://public.tableau.com/profile/garima8871#!/vizhome/FinancialMarketsdonotpunishdatabreaches/Story1?publish=yes

+Data Sources: Yahoo Finance
+Downloaded csv file from Yahoo Finance for all three companies and cleaned it using Jupyter.

+Detail about how data is compared:
-In this visualization I have compared three large data breaches from companies like Equifax (2017), Anthem(2015) and Verizon(2017) and their corresponding stock price trends.
+In this visualization I have compared three large data breaches from companies like Equifax (2017), Anthem(2015) and Verizon(2017) in the year that they occured.

+Analysed their Opening and Closing stock prices to gather information about downward or upward trend.

+Focusing on the period when data breach occurred allowed me to determine the impact of the breaches on stock prices and make a claim.

 # Claim
 "Financial markets do not punish data breaches"